AR-Tausif/known-nest-backend/README.md

 ## Prerequisites

+MongoDB CRUD Backend Project with Mongoose

+Welcome to my MongoDB CRUD Backend Project with Mongoose, a robust and efficient solution for managing courses data through Create, Read, Update, and Delete (CRUD) operations.
+This project is designed to streamline database interactions and provide a seamless experience for developers working with MongoDB, a leading NoSQL database, in conjunction with Mongoose, an elegant ODM (Object-Document Mapper) for MongoDB and Node.js.

+## Prerequisites

 If you want to clone this repository and try to setup this project locally, ensure you have met the following requirements:

 - Node.js installed